 In pharmaceutical applications, speed is an essential requirement.
 Watch this video to see the custom dual bowl-fed laser tablet driller we developed for the pharmaceutical industry.

 It features two CO2 lasers that use a trepanning process to expand the initial hole to the required size and two vision systems to ensure each tablet meets necessary specifications.
-The On The Fly technology enables our client to accurately drill up to 140,000 tablets an hour (nearly 39 pharmaceutical tablets per second).
+The on-the-fly laser technology enables our client to accurately drill up to 140,000 tablets an hour (nearly 39 pharmaceutical tablets per second).

 4. No-Contact Process